 Combining systems led to gains; the study ultimately found that HR executives that used at least partially integrated systems saw “significantly greater performance gains” than organizations that had no integration.

-Though it’s easy to look at HR processes as separate, they are all connected, especially when it comes to employee lifecycle management.
+Though it’s easy to look at HR processes as separate, they are all connected.
 By supporting workers through all six phases of their lifecycle, you can help retain top talent.